 - Our great friends at Kentucky Performance Products shared their knowledge about skincare for horses, and this is what they say about dry skin and dull coats:

 “Certain nutrients, such as omega fatty acids; the trace minerals zinc, copper and iodine; the essential amino acids lysine and methionine (found in high-quality proteins) and the B vitamin biotin, must be present in the correct amounts in a horse’s diet or skin, hooves, and hair will suffer.
 Getting the right balance is key, more is not always better.
 Take selenium for instance.
 This trace mineral must be properly balanced in the diet, too much selenium can cause toxicity which leads to hair loss in the mane and tail, among other symptoms.”

-- Chat with your veterinarian or equine nutritionist to find what is right for your horse in terms of supplements.
-Definitely, find one with great Omega 3’s.
+- Chat with your veterinarian or equine nutritionist to find what supplements are right for your horse.
+Find one with great Omega 3’s.

 Moral of the story:

 - The moral of this story is that to treat, you need to find the cause.
 Then, the right shampoo, lice treatment, or diet change should help you out.
 Be sure to talk to your veterinarian, he can help you determine the best treatment after determining what could be causing dandruff.

 - There are soothing shampoos available for horses, look for ingredients like tea tree.
 In some cases, prescription shampoo may be needed.

 - Topical treatments may also help, and just like shampoo, may need to be a prescription.
 This is more likely in the case of mites and lice.